The Eleanor Dunn Scholarship in Engineering

 To be eligible for the Scholarship, an applicant must meet all of the following criteria:

-- Be commencing your first year of an undergraduate Bachelor of Engineering (Honours), Diploma in Professional Engineering Practice course; and
+- Commencing their first year of an undergraduate Bachelor of Engineering (Honours), Diploma in Professional Engineering Practice course or a combined Engineering course; and

-- Be an Australian or New Zealand citizen, or holder of an Australian Permanent Resident visa or Permanent Humanitarian visa;and
+- Australian citizens, New Zealand citizens, or the holder of an Australian Permanent Resident visa or Permanent Humanitarian visa; and

-- Either a current or non-current school leaver; and
+- Either a current or non-current school leaver.

-- For the duration of the Scholarship: full-time enrolment in the chosen Bachelor of Engineering (Honours), Diploma in Professional Engineering Practice course; and
+- For the duration of the Scholarship: full-time enrolment in the chosen Bachelor of Engineering (Honours), Diploma in Professional Engineering Practice course or a combined Engineering course; and

 - All candidates must apply using the UTS online Application form; and